curiouslychris/smooch-docs/pages/faq/ios.md

 Read more about this in our [documentation](/guide/native-ios-sdk/#styling-the-conversation-interface)

-## Is it possible to switch between app tokens during a session?
+## Is it possible to switch between app IDs during a session?

-Currently, we don’t provide support for switching between app tokens during the same application session.
+Currently, we don’t provide support for switching between app IDs during the same application session.
 You can however switch users during the same session. (by calling smooch.login with a different userId)

 ## Xcode build fails with `Library not loaded: @rpath/Frameworks/Smooch.framework`.
 How can I fix this ?